 Having never owned a slow cooker, I was very pleased when Appliances Direct recently sent me a Crockpot slow cooker to try.
-I’ve slow roasted joints in the oven but have never used a slow cooker before and wasn’t sure what to expect.
+I’ve slowly roasted joints in the oven but have never used a slow cooker before and wasn’t sure what to expect.
 Slow cookers seem to be big business in American kitchens but not so many of us seem to use them over here.
-I’d like to rectify that with my one woman slow cooking revolution!
+I’d like to rectify that with my one-woman slow cooking revolution!

 Appliances Direct is a web store selling everything from kettles to fridge freezers.
 As well as all their kitchen supplies, they also sell TVs and other electrical items.
 This lovely red original Crockpot is just over £59 but they have other brands and smaller and cheaper options to suit all budgets so take a look!

 I was surprised to see that you can even make puddings (cakes… yes really) so its really not just about meat.
 However, everyone has to start somewhere so I’ve started with meat, maybe the cakes will come later!
 Here’s the best of my experiments to date:

 Slow roast lamb with red wine gravy

 - 2 large carrots, peeled and halved